uppedtrout/Better-config/README.md

 Against the Hordes of Demons" etc.
 Arise!
 Arise!
 Go far away!
 Go far away!
 Be shamed!
 Be shamed!
 Flee!
 Flee!
-Turn around, go, arise and go far away!Downloaded from www.holybooks.com Your wickedness may rise to heaven like unto smoke!
+Turn around, go, arise and go far away!
+Your wickedness may rise to heaven like unto smoke!
 Arise and leave my body!
 From my body, depart in shame!